fluent-plugins-nursery/fluent-plugin-systemd/docs/Filtering-Details.md

-This application takes an array of hashes passed to the `filters` parameter within a `systemd` typed source definition in your `fluent.conf` configuration file and then parses them into a format understood by `systemd`'s `journald` API.
-The basis behind what `journald`'s API expects can be found documented in the `journalctl` [man page](https://www.freedesktop.org/software/systemd/man/journalctl.html).
+This application takes an array of hashes passed to the `filters` parameter within a `systemd` typed source definition in your `fluent.conf` configuration file and then parses them into a format understood by `libsystemd`'s journal API.
+The basis behind what `libsystemd`'s API expects can be found documented in the `journalctl` [man page](https://www.freedesktop.org/software/systemd/man/journalctl.html).